Felipe Lobel

 Felipe Lobel headshot

-I am a public economist.
-My research combines theory and large administrative datasets to gain insight into economic behavior and inform public policy discourse on issues of business taxation and inequality.
+I am a public and labor economist.
+My research combines theory and large administrative datasets to gain insight into economic behavior and inform public policy discourse on issues of taxation and labor policies.
 I completed my PhD in Economics at UC Berkeley.

 Columbia University, Postdoctoral Fellow (2024-2025)